0%

 When selecting tracking and reporting tools, consider the following features:

-1. Usability: The user interface should be intuitive, making it easy to find and interpret data.
+1. Usability: The user interface should be intuitive, allowing users to find and interpret data easily.

 2. Customization: The ability to tailor reports and dashboards according to your needs is invaluable.